Caphyon/clang-power-tools/docs/QaA.md

 ### 👉 How do I configure options for specific clang-tidy checks ?

-Configuration options for specific clang-tidy checks can be specified via the standard `.clang-tidy` configuration file.
+Configuration options for specific clang-tidy checks can be specified via the `.clang-tidy` configuration file.
 Eg.

     Checks:          '-*,some-check'